 Once we calculated the ratios, we multiplied the respective ratios by the designated values in the weight column.
 This gave us the weighted concept design values.
 The values in the weighted concept designs columns are then cumulatively added and compared.
 Based on the values in our selection matrix, the Rolling Thunder produced the better value.
 With the respective totals, we cannot positively identify the optimal solution.
 But this tool does help us get a better understanding of our two designs.
 The only downside to this table is the fact that we could not include values for metrics such as: speed, complexity, or mobility.
 The reasoning behind this is that this particular selection matrix is based on finding the lowest value.
 If we were to include speed, it would give us an inaccurate reading because, in actuality, we would prefer the robot that has the fastest speed.
 If we were to include speed and give it the appropriate weight rating, it would favor the slower robot.

-Figure 2c: Traditional Selection Matrix
+Table 2: Traditional Selection Matrix